 Delightfully sweet aromatic fruit that is a muted red in colour.
 Great for eating fresh, and keeps well left to hang on the tree.
 Matures mid to late season.

-Miniatures, Dwarf and Ballerina
+Semi-dwarf, Dwarf and Super-dwarf

 A tasty little tree that produces sweet flavoured fruit.
 Light green in colour with a slight pink to red blush.
 Great eaten fresh, or used in cooking.
 Matures mid-season.